Protopope: History

 Distinct from the official of the patriarchal court, though bearing the same title, were the protopopes in the country parishes.
 They correspond to Catholic rural deans, having delegate episcopal jurisdiction for minor cases, from which appeal may be made to the bishop.
 So Theodore Balsamon (twelfth century): "It is forbidden by the canons that there should be bishops in small towns and villages, and because of this they ordain for these priests who are protopopes and chorepiscopi" (Syntagma, III, 142).
 There are cases in which a protopope in a remote place has episcopal jurisdiction, but not orders, like some vicars Apostolic, or the archpriests in England from 1599 to 1621.
 In such cases they are distinguished from archpriests and have such officials under them (so the introduction to Nicholas Bulgaris' "Sacred Catechism", Venice, 1681).

-In modern times the Orthodox (and Eastern Catholic) title of protopope often means hardly more than a complimentary title conveying a certain rank and precedence with sometimes a few unimportant rights.
-Often in a church that has several priests (as we should say a rector and curates) the first (rector) is called protopope.
-In imperial Russia, royal Bulgaria, royal Rumania and Habsburg Austria the protopopes had authority over a district containing several parishes which they had to visit occasionally, representing for the clergy the court of first instance.
+In imperial Russia, royal Bulgaria, royal Rumania and Habsburg Austria, the protopopes had authority over a district containing several parishes which they had to visit occasionally, representing for the clergy the court of first instance.
 In Orthodox Hungary and Transylvania there are protopresbyterates (eparchies), in which the protopope is elected by clergy and people and rules under the bishop.
-In these cases he may be compared to our rural deans.
+In these cases he may be compared to rural deans in the Western church.
 Such an office is the highest to which a married Orthodox priest may aspire, since bishops are always monks.
 In Russia the protopope (protoierei) sometimes wears the Byzantine mitre (but without a cross atop it) and epigonation, but not the omophorion or sakkos.